Xyedo/Xyedo/README.md

 You can call me **Hafid**.
 I work with Javascript Ecosystem, Embedded / Firmware Eng.

-Currently learning Fullstack Dev in Javascript.
+Currently learning Fullstack Dev in Javascript and Go.

 let's connect on twitter!
 Feel free to dm me for discussion!